 - Casa Milà-La Pedrera: Skip The Line Ticket (self-guided with audio guide)

-When doing my research, I realized that just a handful of quality tours actually visit multiple Gaudi buildings in Barcelona, beyond The Basílica de la Sagrada Familia and Park Güell.
+When doing my research, I realized that just a handful of quality tours actually visit multiple Gaudi buildings in Barcelona, beyond the Basílica de la Sagrada Familia and Park Güell.
 These are the tours that I ended up looking at when trying to choose the best option for our trip.
-Because we wanted to see as much as possible in as short the time as possible.
-And out of 70+ Gaudi tours, there were just a handful of options left…
+Because we wanted to see as much as possible in as short a time as possible.
+And out of 140+ Gaudi tours, there were just a handful of options left…

 Below you can read about the Gaudi tour that we chose and what it covers.
 Take a look!